rest stop + stage

 installation

 Rest Stop + Stage is a mixed-media installation surveying two sites, an abandoned Oregon Trail stage stop and its contemporary counterpart, a nearby interstate rest stop.
-A topological pair spanning 150 years—-settler grazing land and contemporary birds of prey preserve, a frontier, one-room schoolhouse and military training zone, abandoned grange hall and interstate respite—-the installation maps the material culture and collective imaginary of the two sites.
+The two sites are a topological pair spanning 16 miles and 150 years—-settler grazing land and contemporary birds of prey preserve, a frontier, one-room schoolhouse and military training zone, an abandoned grange hall and a typical interstate rest stop parking lot.
+The installation maps their material culture and collective imaginary.
 Ten automobile-scaled frames with rearview mirrors organize an exhibition of disposable film-camera photography, photocopies on acetate, video stills, and two one-hour video loops of oral history, radio transmissions, and casual surveillance of the ebb and flow of travelers along the Snake River Plain.

 credits